Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Introduction

 There exist many different frameworks and protocols for characterizing quantum computing processing errors.
 One approach focuses on characterizing specific infinitesimal generators of motion from a Hamiltonian or Lindbladian viewpoint.
 While crucial, such approaches don't immediately connect with the diagnostics of integrated evolutions such as quantum gates.
 Let's define a quantum instruction as a set of one or few qudit labels, together with a linear operation to apply over these.
 The operation can be a gate, some measurement operation, or some state preparation.
 A cycle can be defined as a set of instructions targeting disjoint sets of qubits, together with a schedule.
 For example, a cycle could consist of a round of simultaneous CNOT gates over the processor.
 Due to various physical effects such as crosstalk, parallel instructions often substantially influence each other.
 This observation means that characterizing instructions in isolation can lead to misguided diagnostics.
 Indeed, a cycle error channel depends on a non-obvious function of every instruction that is being applied, as well as on the precise relative timing of those instructions.

 As such, to better contextualize error profiles, we focus on a cycle-centric approach to process characterization.
 Given the considerable number of parallelizable instructions as well as the complexity of their joint error profile, a cycle-centric approach is particularly relevant in the NISQ-era and beyond.
 A well-known cycle-centric error diagnostic scheme is known as Gate Set Tomography (GST) \cite{Merkel2013,Blume-Kohout2013,Blume_Kohout_2017,Greenbaum2015, Nielsen_2021,Brieger2021}.
 GST provides detailed information about both coherent and decoherent errors, but the diagnostic information addresses non-randomized cycles.

 In the current work, we instead focus on characterizing effective dressed cycles tied to randomly compiled circuits.
 The idea is to provide detailed diagnostic information that closely connects with the effective performance of circuits run under RC.
 One convenient aspect of effective dressed cycles is that they can be characterized via Pauli infidelity estimation methods \cite{FW2019,HWFW2019}.
 In particular, the Cycle Benchmarking (CB) \cite{erhard2019characterizing} protocol features a valuable framework to characterize effective dressed cycles with great precision.
 As such, more advanced error diagnostic tools, such as Cycle Error Reconstruction (CER) \cite{CER_2023,cer_aps}, repurposed the structure of CB circuits to gather detailed error profiles attached to effective dressed cycles.
 Note that CER is also known as $k$-body Noise Reconstruction (KNR) \cite{knrpatent2018}.

-However, neither CB nor CER are designed to provide a budget for coherent and decoherent contributions to the measured error rates.
-We introduce a new CB-structured method for separately measuring both the decoherent and coherent cycle errors based on CER data.
+{ However, neither CB nor CER are initially designed to provide a budget for coherent and decoherent contributions to the measured error rates.
+As such, we introduce a new CB-structured method for separately measuring both the decoherent and main coherent cycle errors based on CER data.
 To distinguish between decoherent and coherent errors, we rely on their different propagation principles (linear vs quadratic).
+In the current work, we focus on characterizing effective dressed cycles tied to randomly compiled circuits. }

+{ The idea is to provide detailed diagnostic information that closely connects with the effective performance of circuits run under RC.
+This technique can be as fine as desired, depending on the number of marginal error probabilities that are included.
+One important purpose of making the distinction between coherent and decoherent errors (other than understanding the error budget in a more complete manner) is that this can lead to calibration strategies such as knowledge-based dynamical decoupling or compiled compensations of coherent errors into future cycles. }